 Barney [Ch Brakemill Barnum ShCM], a 7-year-old Skye Terrier owned by Jane Curtis from Kidderminster, Worcestershire, won the grand final at this year's Crufts!

 The competition is open to all vulnerable British and Irish breeds competing at the following group championship shows:

 Hound:The Hound Association

 Gundog: National Gundog Association

 Toy: United Kingdom Toy Dog Society

-Dogs of breeds which are on the Kennel Club’s vulnerable British and Irish breeds list who win Best of Breed at the above shows will qualify for the competition and will be invited to compete in the grand final at Crufts 2019.
+Dogs of breeds which are on the Kennel Club’s vulnerable British and Irish breeds list who win Best of Breed at the above shows can qualify for the competition and were invited to compete in the grand final at Crufts 2019.